Field-Tuned Quantum Effects in a Triangular-Lattice Ising Magnet: 2. Results

 After confirming the quantum fluctuations in {\TMGO}, we can understand the phase diagram comprehensively.
-Dressed with single-ion quantum fluctuations, the Ising moments are no longer homogeneous but modulated from site to site, the order of which resembles the spin density wave in quantum spin chains \cite{BCVO_Grenier}.
-In zero field, the competition between classical Ising interactions and quantum fluctuations drives the system into a three-sublattice phase with up-down-zero configuration in each triangle (Phase I in Fig.~1d).
+Due to the single-ion quantum fluctuations, the dressed Ising moments are no longer homogeneous but modulated from site to site, the order of which resembles the spin density wave in quantum spin chains \cite{BCVO_Grenier}.
+In zero field, the competition between classical Ising interactions and quantum fluctuations drives the system into a three-sublattice phase with up-down-zero configuration in each triangle (Phase I in Fig.~\ref{fig:diagram}d).
 The quantum fluctuation in this phase is so strong that the magnetic moments are significantly reduced.
-In weak longitudinal fields, the classical triangular-lattice Ising magnet would evolve into a two-up-one-down plateau phase \cite{XXZ_Sellmann, XXZ_Yamamoto}.
-In {\TMGO}, the plateau phase is dressed with quantum fluctuations, leading to a quasi-plateau phase with modulated spin moments (Phase II).
+In weak longitudinal fields, the classical triangular-lattice Ising magnet would evolve into a two-up-one-down 1/3-plateau state \cite{Schick1977, Miyashita1986, Honecker1999, XXZ_Sellmann, XXZ_Yamamoto}.
+In {\TMGO}, the quantum fluctuations turn it into a quasi-plateau phase with modulated spin moments (Phase II).
 Here, the external field acts as an extra classical contribution and suppresses the quantum effects.
 As a result, the magnetic order is enhanced with stronger magnetic peaks at K points, higher {\TN} and a larger spin gap.
-Since the spin dynamics here are of quantum origin, the {\gls{INS}} intensity is weaker (Fig.~4b).
-Moreover, at higher temperatures, the quantum effects are partially quenched due to the thermal fluctuations, leading to enhanced magnetic Bragg peaks at higher temperatures (Fig.~2e, f).
-When the field is further increased towards the transition field $\mu_0 H_\mathrm{c} \sim$ 2.7~T, the quantum fluctuation is enhanced again and the rebuilt quantum effects suppress the static magnetic order, reduce the spin gap and lower the transition temperature while the quantum excitations grow in intensity (Fig.~1d, Fig.~4b).
+Since the spin dynamics here are of quantum origin, the {\gls*{INS}} intensity is weaker (Fig.~\ref{fig:Hdep}b, c).
+Moreover, at higher temperatures, the quantum effects are partially quenched due to the thermal fluctuations, leading to enhanced magnetic Bragg peaks at higher temperatures (Fig.~\ref{fig:bragg}e,~f).
+When the field is further increased towards the transition field $\mu_0 H_\mathrm{c} \sim$ 2.7~T, the quantum fluctuation is enhanced again and the rebuilt quantum effects suppress the static magnetic order, reduce the spin gap and lower the transition temperature while the quantum excitations grow in intensity (Fig.~\ref{fig:diagram}d, Fig.~\ref{fig:Hdep}b, c).
 Above $\mu_0 H_\mathrm{c}$, the three-sublattice magnetic order is completely eliminated and the system enters the nearly polarized state (Phase III), making the magnetic state more classical.
-Meanwhile, the spin gap increases with field and the quantum excitations are progressively suppressed (Fig.~3c-e).
+Meanwhile, the spin gap increases with field and the quantum excitations are progressively suppressed (Fig.~\ref{fig:disp}c-e).